 The accounting policies of the operating segments are the same as those described in note 4 to the consolidated financial statements.
-Segment results do not include certain bank interest income, central administration cost, finance costs, gain on settlement of a financial guarantee, loss on disposal of subsidiaries, reversal of provision on legal claims, loss allowance recognised on financial guarantee contract for a joint venture, loss allowance reversed/(recognised) on amounts due from the related parties and certain other receivables and share of profits of associates.
+Segment results do not include certain bank interest income, central administration cost, finance costs, gain on settlement of a financial guarantee, loss on disposal of subsidiaries, reversal of provision on legal claims, loss allowance reversed on amounts due from the related parties and certain other receivables and share of profits of associates.